essential-contributions/pint/specs/introduction.md

 ### Example 1

-In the case of a simple `Eth` transfer from account `a` to account `b`, there are only two state variables we're interested in: the `Eth` balance of `a` and the `Eth` balance of `b`.
+In the case of a simple ETH transfer from account `a` to account `b`, there are only two state variables we're interested in: the ETH balance of `a` and the ETH balance of `b`.
 If we were to describe a simple transfer in the style of a constraint programming language like [MiniZinc](https://www.minizinc.org/doc-2.7.3/en/index.html), we would get the following:

 ```solidity
 /* These are constants */